GIScience/openrouteservice/docs/api-reference/index.md

 but e.g. on instances you run or host yourself like [Export](endpoints/export/index.md), [Health](endpoints/health/index.md) and [Status](endpoints/status/index.md).

-If you are developing ORS or running your own instance, you might benefit from the included [Swagger-UI](#swagger-ui).
+If you are developing openrouteservice or running your own instance, you might benefit from the included [Swagger-UI](#swagger-ui).

 ## API Playground